Jawschamp/Unofficial-Epic-Games-products/README.md

 # Non-Official-Epic-Games-products

 This will be a guide on how to set up almost any third party application that deals with Epicgames!
-In this Guide you'll find out how to setup [Cosmetic Private Servers] as well as ["In-Game Servers"], [Using past replays on old clients] and more!
+In this Guide you'll find out how to setup [Cosmetic Private Servers] as well as ["In-Game Servers"], [Using past replays on old clients] using a [Command Line Version Of The Epic Games Launcher]!

 ## Table of Contents
 - [Product]